Smell and taste recovery techniques for laryngectomees

 And that it would have to be part of the rehabilitation of laryngectomy performed by speech therapists.

-"I started the recovery of the sense of smell precisely because of the performance of Eulalia Juan, already mentioned In these writings, the speech therapist at the Son Llàtzer Hospital, who taught us the technique of "polite yawn", tested its effectiveness with the use of the manometer and prepared exercises for the capture and differentiation of smells.
+“I started the recovery of the sense of smell precisely because of the performance of Eulalia Juan, already mentioned.
+The Son Llàtzer Hospital speech therapist taught the “polite yawn,” checked its efficacy with a manometer, and designed smell exercises.

 And it was she who told me where I could find exhaustive information on the Internet method for the recovery of smell that had been started in Holland.

-From what we had experienced with Eulalia Juan, I began to do my tests, I conceived a simple manometer, I thought that, to force the air through the nose, you could use a tube that joined the trachea with the mouth and thus promptly restore breathing through the nose."
+From what we had experienced with Eulalia Juan, I began to do my tests.
+I conceived a simple manometer, thinking that a tube could connect the trachea to the mouth, restoring nose breathing quickly.

 If the nasal pituitary system recovers when odorous molecules reach it, what you have to do is activate the volatile circuit of the nose.